For Professor Ann Luce, her extensive work in the sensitive communication around suicide began when her partner Richard died by suicide in 2006.

 Supporting suicide prevention strategies

-Closer to home, Dr Luce has worked with Dorset Healthcare to help them understand issues of staff suicide amongst their workforce.
+Closer to home, Prof. Luce has worked with Dorset Healthcare to help them understand issues of staff suicide amongst their workforce.
 She has also played an active role in helping to de-escalate suicide clusters across the UK, reported to have saved 20 lives in Bournemouth in 2019.

-Subsequently, Dr. Luce’s work helped to kick off a Pan-Dorset working group, with the remit to think more strategically about how to prevent loss of life by suicide in Dorset, through better access to care, and better communication of suicide in the region.
+Subsequently, Prof. Luce’s work helped to kick off a Pan-Dorset working group, with the remit to think more strategically about how to prevent loss of life by suicide in Dorset, through better access to care, and better communication of suicide in the region.

 Martin R White, Health and Wellbeing Programme Manager, Public Health England said: “Dr Luce’s contributions and research findings have contributed to saving lives by supporting change in the system-wide practices and thinking around suicide sites and suicide prevention in Dorset.”

-Dr Luce said: “I had been active in the Bridgend suicides in Wales in 2008, so I knew how clusters worked and I was able to see it, to see that locally, there was no sense of urgency, that people were dying, and it was preventable.
+Prof. Luce said: “I had been active in the Bridgend suicides in Wales in 2008, so I knew how clusters worked and I was able to see it, to see that locally, there was no sense of urgency, that people were dying, and it was preventable.

 “That was the big thing - educating people about the urgency of it, and that something can be done to help stop people dying.
 To be able to work with organisations across Dorset to create a strategy that was then implemented, to put it into action, to have it operationalised, and to have the result where 20 lives were saved – it was the application of everything I’ve done.